How to deal with difficult thoughts in your ship

 Easier said than done, we know.

 Talking can be hard to get started, but sometimes hard stuff is necessary – and yep, this is one of those times.
-So give it a go.
+So, give it a go.

-The goal of the convo should be that you end up better able to recognise and manage your own ($hitty) thoughts.
+The goal of the convo should be that you end up better able to recognise and manage your own thoughts.

-It’s not about convincing your partner to do what you want, to justify the $hitty thoughts or actions, or even just for you to apologise but not move towards any change.
+It’s not about convincing your partner to do what you want, to justify the thoughts or actions, or even just for you to apologise but not move towards any change.

 • Apologise